freefallcid/personal-site/cms/posts/2018-10-12-beginner-node-js-tutorial-part-1-set-up-node-basics.md

 ##### Running the server

 As before, we can run the script with `node index.js`.
-After running the script you should notice that, unlike before, the script doesn't immedietly exit.
+After running the script you should notice that, unlike before, the script doesn't immediately exit.
 This is because `server.listen` is an ongoing process, it will listen for all requests to `localhost:3000` and run our request listener function for each request.
 This script won't end until we either exit it, or it crashes.

 With the script running navigate to `http://localhost:3000`.
 If all is working, you should see our JSON string rendered by the browser 🎉